jupytercon/2020-OpenSourceCommunities/README.md

 **Short Description:**

-This tutorial is a part of Jupyter 2020 series on Open Source Fundamentals.
+This tutorial is a part of the Jupyter 2020 series on Open Source Fundamentals.
 It is organised in 4 short modules that are developed in Jupyter Notebooks and paired with introductory videos.

 1. Diversity, Inclusion, Inclusiveness